 I discovered that I felt unworthy of a good life, of love, of joy because I wasn’t smart enough or pretty enough, or educated enough.
 In fact, I didn’t see myself as having enough of anything positive, so to survive emotionally, I felt had to be first to compensate.

-But I felt the benefits of the flare-ups were enormous. and I got what I wanted.
+The benefit was that I got what I wanted.
 My anger gave me power.
 My fear gave me that power.
 It was the fear of failure that created my successful career in sales.

 The downside was abject misery and a loneliness I could never completely overcome, even when I was surrounded by smiling people offering congratulations on my latest achievement.